ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 You are basically telling Skim, "jump to the position in `PDFFILE` corresponding to the line number `LINE` in the LaTeX source file `TEXSOURCEFILE`".
 You can read more about `displayline` at [on SourceForge](https://sourceforge.net/p/skim-app/wiki/TeX_and_PDF_Synchronization/#setting-up-your-editor-for-forward-search).
 For our purposes:
-- `LINE` is the integer line number (starting at 1) in the `tex` source file from where the forward search is executed.
+- `LINE` is the integer line number (starting at 1) in the LaTeX source file from where the forward search is executed.
 - `PDFFILE` is the path to the to-be-displayed PDF file (and may be given relative to the directory from which `displayline` was called).
-- `TEXSOURCEFILE` is the path of the `tex` source file from which you make the `displayline` call.
+- `TEXSOURCEFILE` is the path of the LaTeX source file from which you make the `displayline` call.
 - the `-b` option highlights the jumped-to line in the PDF file in yellow.
   Use the `-b` option, if desired, to make it easier to see what line Skim moved to.
   (You can change the color in `Skim>Preferences>Display>Reading bar`).